Working With Metal-Clad (MC) Cable

-Metal-clad cable comes in several varieties, but the type you’ll find at most home centers is three insulated wires (two circuit conductors and a green equipment grounding conductor) protected by a flexible armor usually made from aluminum.
+Metal-clad cable comes in several varieties, but the type you’ll find most commonly is three insulated wires (two circuit conductors and a green equipment grounding conductor) protected by a flexible armor usually made from aluminum.
 MC cable is identified by the gauge of the wire, not the diameter of the armor.
-The most common sizes are 14 gauge, 12 gauge and 10 gauge.
+The most common sizes of mc cabling are 14 gauge, 12 gauge, and 10 gauge.

 Flexible metal conduit (FMC) is commonly called “Greenfield.”
 The main difference between MC cable and FMC is that FMC doesn’t have the insulated wires pre-installed; you have to pull them through instead.
 This requires more work but gives you the option of pulling, and protecting, more than one circuit in the same conduit.
 It also allows you to add wires in the future, something you can’t do with MC cable.
-FMC is identified by its diameter; the most common sizes are 1/2 an inch, 3/4 of an inch and 1 inch.
+FMC is identified by its diameter; the most common sizes are 1/2-in., 3/4-in. and 1-in.

 If you just have one or two cuts to make and don’t want to invest in a cutting tool, bend the MC cable sharply until the armor pops open, and then use that opening to start the cut with a side/diagonal cutter.
 You only need to cut through one section in the armor.
-This method will leave a jagged edge that will need to be trimmed after the armor is separated.
-The cut ends of MC cable are sharp, so be sure to wear gloves.
+This method will leave a jagged edge that will need to be trimmed after the armor is separated and the cut ends of the MC cable will be sharp, so be sure to wear gloves.

 Cutting the armor without damaging the wires is probably the trickiest part of working with MC cable.
 The best method is to use an armored cable rotary cutter.
 This tool uses a small cutting wheel powered by a hand crank and will cut only through the armor, leaving the wires undamaged every time.
 Apply firm pressure to the handle, but don’t squeeze too hard or the crank will be difficult to turn.

 You can attach a connector to MC cable, then join it to the box, but it’s easier to mount the connector on the box before feeding the wires through.
 Connectors like those shown above are popular with electricians because the one screw secures both the connector to the box and the MC cable to the connector.
-There should be a minimum of 6 to 8 inches of exposed wire inside the box.
+There should be a minimum of 6-8-in. of exposed wire inside the box.

 When removing a section of armor to expose the wires, twist the short end of cable counterclockwise as you pull the cable apart.
 If it feels like it’s taking too much pressure to separate, double-check that the cut went all the way through the armor.
 Don’t pull too hard or the armor could separate farther down the line.
 That’s a problem because damaged armor shouldn’t be installed, and you’d have to start over.

 Single-hole straps make for easy and sturdy supports.
 Avoid connecting them with nails or you’ll risk smashing the MC cable with a hammer.
-Install a strap within 12 inches of each box.
-All subsequent straps need to be within 6 ft. of each other.
-When you’re routing cables, be sure to avoid sharp bends that could damage the cable sheath or the conductors.
+Install a strap within 12-in. of each box.
+All subsequent straps need to be within 6-ft. of each other.
+When you’re routing electrical mc cable, be sure to avoid sharp bends that could damage the cable sheath or the conductors.